 The minimum sample size needed for a reasonably precise statewide characterization of degrees of impairment due to bioaccumulation is 50 (Don Stevens, personal communication).
 As with the popular lakes, the other lakes were selected using the GRTS approach, and will be sampled in a random order indicated by the "Sampling Sequence" column in Table 4.
 Of the more than 9000 lakes in California, a vast majority are very small and not subject to much fishing pressure.
 Given the general focus of the survey on evaluating the impact of bioaccumulation on the fishing beneficial use, higher inclusion probabilities were assigned to larger lakes following the relationship illustrated in Figure 2.
-This weighting scheme skews the sample as a representation of the entire population of "other" lakes.
+This weighting scheme skews the sampling as much toward larger lakes as possible without compromising the validity of the sample as a representation of the entire population of "other" lakes.
 Many of the lakes and reservoirs in California are inaccessible or unfishable.
 To avoid wasting sampling resources on these lakes, the population of "other" lakes was restricted to lakes greater than 4 ha in size, and that could be accessed and sampled within a one day period.
 These restrictions resulted in the exclusion of many lakes from the population to be sampled.
 Evaluating access to these lakes is a time-consuming task that is still being performed (as indicated in the "Sampleable" column).